Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we study the Gauss hypergeometric covariance model, a highly flexible kernel introduced by \cite{emery2022gauss}, which generalizes both the Matérn and Generalized Wendland models.
-We establish necessary and sufficient conditions for the validity of the model and highlight that the model suffers from identifiability issues under both increasing and fixed domain asymptotics.
-To address the identifiability problem, we introduce a new class of compactly supported kernels that satisfy a specific optimality criterion.
-In particular, the proposed model achieves the maximum integral range within the class of Gauss hypergeometric correlations.
-From this perspective, the proposed model can be regarded as an enhancement of the Generalized Wendland model.

-The proposed model has the potential to outperform the Matérn family in terms of model fitting, prediction performance, and computational efficiency, as demonstrated in the real-data application.
+We revisited the Gauss hypergeometric covariance class \citep{emery2022gauss}, a flexible family that includes the celebrated Mat\'ern and generalized Wendland models as special cases.
+We first refined its validity conditions, deriving sharp constraints over a substantial region of the parameter space and pinpointing where a gap between necessary and sufficient conditions still remains.

+We then clarified that the class features two distinct non-identifiability mechanisms: a \emph{structural} one, stemming from an intrinsic symmetry in the shape parameters, and the classical \emph{fixed-domain} one, whereby different parameter values can induce equivalent Gaussian measures and only microergodic combinations are consistently estimable.
+The structural ambiguity is removed by an ordering constraint, yielding a unique representation on the restricted space.

+Within this identifiable formulation, we introduced a parsimonious compactly supported subclass, $\mathcal H$, selected via a maximum integral range criterion.
+This choice provides a canonical representative with maximal low-frequency power among admissible models with fixed smoothness and support.
+The resulting family generalizes the classical spherical model \citep{Chiles:Delfiner:2012} while retaining continuous smoothness control, compact support, and simple necessary and sufficient validity conditions.
+We also derived scale-mixture representations and explicit links to the Mat\'ern model through compact-support reparameterizations.

+From an inferential standpoint, we developed fixed-domain asymptotics for likelihood-based estimation under $\mathcal H$.
+For fixed smoothness, we proved consistency and asymptotic normality for the microergodic-parameter estimator, and established stability when nuisance parameters are estimated by ML over compact sets.
+Simulations and a climate-data application indicate that $\mathcal H$ can offer a competitive compromise between Mat\'ern and generalized Wendland models, combining accuracy with sparse covariance matrices and notable computational gains, for both Gaussian and Tukey-$h$ random fields.

+Several directions remain open, including closing the remaining validity gap in Theorem~\ref{theopp}, extending fixed-domain theory to unknown smoothness, and developing scalable alternatives to full ML.
+Finally, anisotropic, nonstationary, and multivariate extensions would further broaden the practical scope of the hypergeometric framework.

-Additionally, the proposed model can be easily implemented, as efficient numerical computation of the Gaussian hypergeometric function is available in various libraries, such as the GNU Scientific Library \citep{gough2009gnu}, and in major statistical software packages, including R, MATLAB, and Python.
-In particular, the R package \texttt{GeoModels} \citep{geomodels}, used in this paper for numerical experiments and applications, computes the proposed model using the Python implementation of the Gaussian hypergeometric function in the SciPy library \citep{2020SciPy-NMeth}.
+Although closed forms are available only in special cases, efficient numerical evaluation of Gauss hypergeometric functions is widely supported, including in the GNU Scientific Library \citep{gough2009gnu} and in major environments such as \textsf{R}, MATLAB, and Python.
+The \texttt{GeoModels} package \citep{geomodels} used in this paper computes the proposed model via the \texttt{SciPy} implementation \citep{2020SciPy-NMeth}.